 Canadian Physicians for Aid & Relief’s (CPAR’s) Donate a Day campaign was started in 2006 as a way to provide support for our critical health and development projects in rural Africa.

 Donate a Day is meant to inspire Canadian physicians to donate all or a part of a day’s income in support of World Health Day – April 7th.
-The campaign has grown and now includes other UN days throughout the year.

 The Donate a Day campaign provides Canadian physicians and other medical professionals with a means to support the efforts of African community members as they face the daily challenges of accessing clean water, primary health care, adequate food and a safe and healthy environment.

 CPAR’s Donate a Day campaign is partly inspired by the efforts of Dr. N. Kevin Wade, a Vancouver-based ophthalmologist who donated an entire day of his medical service payment plans to CPAR in September 2002 and has continued to support our campaign.

 The event is focused on the idea that physicians and health care professionals must extend their caring to global communities which struggle to access life’s most basic needs.

 Mission - CPAR works in partnership with vulnerable communities and diverse organizations to overcome poverty and build healthy communities in Africa.